mattcheah/cover-letter-snippets/README.md

 # cover-letter-snippets
-Angular/MongoDB/Node.js Express local application for quickly composing a cover letter that discusses each keyword and technology on a job listing.
+Angular/MongoDB/Node.js Express local application for quickly composing a cover letter that contains important keywords and technology on the job listing(s) that you provide.
+You can use this tool to figure out what keywords appear most frequently in a job description, and quickly add paragraphs from your previous cover letters that discuss those important keywords.

 ![Put together your Cover Letter Gif](/readme-images/snippets-part-2.gif)